12 Top-Rated Tourist Attractions on the Bay of Fundy

 Along with housing the attractive little Cape House Restaurant and the Gallery at the Cape, the lighthouse is an outdoor activity center offering lots of things to do, including rock-climbing, rappelling, and kayaking, as well as a 600-foot zipline.
 Viewing platforms overlook the towering cliffs, and below is a beach strewn with fossils from the soaring cliffs, revealing layers of 320-million-year-old sedimentary rock.
 Because of tides and falling rocks, this area is dangerous and should only be accessed with a guide from the center or with their advice.

 Address: 650 Cape Enrage Road, Waterside, New Brunswick

 Where to Stay near the Bay of Fundy for Sightseeing

-We recommend these convenient hotels in Truro and St. Martins near the Bay of Fundy:
+We recommend these convenient hotels close to the best places to visit on the Bay of Fundy:

 - Hotels in Fundy National Park and St. Martins: These places to stay give you a head start on visiting the coastal attractions between Saint John and Moncton.
 Parkland Village Inn has simple, comfortable rooms and a restaurant, next to the fishing wharf in the center of Alma, a small town inside Fundy National Park.
 Also moderately priced, Captains Inn is a cozy, homey B&B with a buffet breakfast.
 Tidal Watch Inn is a budget-friendly bed-and-breakfast in St. Martins, near the sea caves and with bay views.